Boktraskare/traskare/README.md

 on how this will be implemented.

 ##### Parser
-- [ ] Finish skeleton of the parser
+- [ ] Figure out skeleton of the parser
+- [ ] Implement the recusrive descent parser
 - [ ] Implement every EBNF production as a function to produce a tree

 ##### Evaluation